marcr2/AHG-UBR5/README.md

 * **Automated Literature Acquisition:** Utilizes Python libraries (e.g., `paperscraper`) to systematically search and download relevant academic articles from various scientific databases.
 * **Targeted Data Corpus:** Creates a specialized, up-to-date knowledge base exclusively focused on the Ubr5 protein.
+* **Persistent Vector Database:** ChromaDB stores embeddings locally, eliminating the need to reload data every time you start the system.
 * **LLM-Powered Analysis:** Integrates a state-of-the-art LLM to "read" and synthesize the collected scientific literature.
 * **Hypothesis Generation:** The primary output is the generation of scientifically plausible hypotheses, complete with underlying citations and reasoning from the source texts.
 * **Modular Design:** The scraper and the AI application are developed as distinct modules, allowing for independent testing, validation, and future expansion.